 See the National Association of Home Builders for a more comprehensive checklist for land development.

-Calculate the Total Cost of the Property
+Step 2: Calculate the total cost of the property

-To determine the land’s profitability, you’ll need to get estimates of any costs the property may need for development, how it can be used for revenue and when you’ll be able to get a return on your investment.
+To determine the land’s profitability, you’ll need to get estimates of any costs the property may need for land development, how it can be used for revenue and when you’ll be able to get a return on your investment.
 The total cost of the property includes:

 • The sales price